daronphang/programming-resources/architectures/software/microservices/security/service-to-service.md

 This does mean you will need an account for your clients, also known as a service account.
 Consider each microservice having its own set of credentials, as this makes revoking/changing access easier if credentials become compromised, as you will only need to revoke the set of credentials that has been affected.

-### Client Certificates
+### Client certificates

 Another approach to confirm the identity of a client is to make use of capabilities in Transport Layer Security (TLS), the successor to SSL, in the form of client certificates.
 Each client has an X.509 certificate installed that is used to establish a link between client and server.

-However, the operational challenges in certicate management are more onerous than with just using server-side certificates.
+However, the operational challenges in certificate management are more onerous than with just using server-side certificates.
 You can expect to spend a lot of time trying to diagnose why a service won't accept what you believe to be completely valid certificate.

 ### HMAC over HTTP

 Basic authentication over HTTP is not sensible due to credentials being sent over the wire, and HTTPS requires managing of certificates and overheads of HTTPS traffic can place additional strain on servers.
-An alternative approach is to use **Hash-Based Messaging Code (HMAC)** to sign the request taht is used extensively by Amazon's S3 APIs for AWS.
+An alternative approach is to use **Hash-Based Messaging Code (HMAC)** to sign the request that is used extensively by Amazon's S3 APIs for AWS.

 With HMAC, the body request along with a private key is hashed and sent along with the request.
 The server then uses its own copy of the private key and request body to re-create the hash.
 If a man in the middle messes with the request, the hash won't match and the server will know the request has been tampered with.
 Private key is also never sent in the request and hence, cannot be compromised.

 Nonetheless, this is a pattern and not a standard, and there are divergent ways of implementing it.
 It is important to use a sensible hashing function such as SHA-256 or JWT.

-### API Keys
+### API keys

 All public APIs from services like Twitter, Google, and AWS make use of API keys.
 API keys allow a service to identify who is making a call, and place limits on what they can do.

 Exact mechanics depend on the technology you use.
 Some systems use single API key that is shared across microservices, while others use HMAC.
 A more common approach is to use a public and private key pair.

-## The Deputy Problem
+## The deputy problem

 Having a principal authenticate with a given microservice is simple, but it is quite common if it needs to make additional calls to other services to complete an operation.
 In the context of service-to-service communication, there may arise a situation whereby a malicious party tricks a deputy service into making calls to a downstream service on his behalf that he shouldn't be able to.
 This type of vulnerability is known as the **confused deputy problem**.